trisacrypto/trisa/docs/content/testnet/rvasps.en.md

 - Alice (`api.alice.vaspbot.net:443`): the primary integration rVASP used to trigger and receive TRISA messages.
 - Bob (`api.bob.vaspbot.net:443`): a demo rVASP to view exchanges with Alice.
 - Evil (`api.evil.vaspbot.net:443`): an "evil" rVASP that is not a TRISA TestNet member, used to test non-authenticated interactions.
+- Charlie (`api.charlie.vaspbot.net:443`): a beta rVASP used to test new rVASP updates independently of the other rVASPs.

 Note: the rVASPs are currently primarily configured for demos and work has begun on making them more robust for integration purposes; please check in with this documentation regularly for any changes.
 If you notice any bugs in the rVASP code or behavior, [please open an issue](https://github.com/trisacrypto/testnet/issues).